A – Arts Council England (ACE)

 R – Route

-The route the carnival procession takes is just over 1.7 miles long and it takes two hours to pass any one viewing point.
+The standard route the carnival procession follows is just over 1.7 miles long and it takes two hours to pass any one viewing point.
+For the town’s 2021’s grand walking parade, a slightly shorter route of 1.2 miles is being used.

 T – Tableaux